Community and Regional Development

 Dr. Brinkley’s research centers around One Health, a concept that considers health shared among humans, animals and the environment.
-She is a veterinarian (VMD) and a city planner (PhD) who conducts spatial analyses to inform practice-oriented policies.
-Her work is used internationally by the United National Food Agriculture Organization as well as local communities to guide plans and policies.
+With a PhD in city and regional planning, a veterinary medical degree, and a masters in virology, her research focuses on health and design.
+She is a former Fulbright Scholar, Watson Fellow, and National Science Foundation Career Award Winner.
+Her research focuses broadly on food systems and land-use planning.
+Her work is used internationally by the United Nations Food Agriculture Organization as well as local communities to guide plans and policies.

 Planning for Healthy Communities

 -Food Security: healthy food access, diet-related health, land-use planning

 -Community Energy: planning for distributed energy solutions, sustainable development

 CRD 158: Community Governance

 CRD 200: Health and Planning

 - Center for Planning Excellence opening address on urban adaptations during and after pandemics